eclipse-iceoryx/iceoryx/doc/website/getting-started/examples/iceensemble.md

 ---
-title: Using multiple publishers for one topic (n:m communication)
+title: Using multiple publishers for one topic
 ---

 {! ./../iceoryx_examples/iceensemble/README.md !}